China's Bright Food in talks to buy Israeli food group Tnuva

-SHANGHAI China's Bright Food (Group) Co Ltd SHMNGA.UL is in talks on the possible acquisition of Tnuva, Israel's biggest food manufacturer and distributor, in a deal one newspaper said could be worth around $1.6 billion (1 billion pounds).
+SHANGHAI China's Bright Food (Group) Co Ltd SHMNGA.UL is in talks on the possible acquisition of Tnuva, Israel's biggest food manufacturer and distributor, in a deal one newspaper said could be worth around $1.6 billion.

 "This has really just got going and the two sides are in the process of talking and understanding one another," Bright Food spokesman Pan Jianjun said.